Last updated on May 17th, 2020.

 This Shrimp with Tomato Sauce recipe is my go-to for weeknight dinner when I don’t feel like cooking.
 I don’t know why I never shared it with you – I always just took for it granted because it’s so stupidly simple.

-But every time I make this shrimp with tomatoes, I get the most enthusiastic nods from both my husband and my super picky toddler, and also get lots of oohs and ahhs from my husband’s coworkers who see him bring the leftovers to lunch… so I figured it’s worth sharing!
+Every time I make this shrimp with tomatoes, I get the most enthusiastic nods from both my husband and my super picky toddler, and also get lots of oohs and ahhs from my husband’s coworkers who see him bring the leftovers to lunch… so I figured it’s worth sharing!

 This recipe has just a handful of ingredients but a ton of flavor.
 It’s like a shrimp fra diavolo, minus the diavolo because it is not spicy.